-For DPS-3, in addition to the above requirements, the closed bus design is to include following
+For DPS-3, in addition to the above requirements, the closed bus design is to include the following:

 - i) Power system protection as in 8/3.1.2(c) of this Guide - ii) Fault ride through capability.
 All equipment essential for dynamically positioning system are to have fault ride through capability, allowing for a short circuit condition to clear before under voltage protection is actuated.
 Low voltage transients during a short circuit condition are not to cause the motor starter to drop out, or other drives to fail.
+See also Subsection 3/13 of this Guide.

-7 Power Management System (1 November 2013)
+7 Power Management System (1 March 2021)

 The power management system is to be capable of operating with both open and closed bus-tie breakers where applicable.
 For a DPS-2 or a DPS-3 notation, where DP operations are configured with diesel electric driven thrusters, power management systems are to be provided.
 Power management systems may be of an individual designed type or integrated with other switchboard/generator control systems.
+The PMS is to have redundancy according to the equipment class and a blackout prevention function.

-- i) Power management system is to be capable of providing sufficient power for essential operations, and to prevent loads from starting while there is insufficient generator capacity.
-Facilities to disable the automatic functions: stop running generators, or to disconnect generator breakers, bus-tie breakers, or thruster breakers are to be provided to allow manual operation by the DP operator when necessary. - ii) Consideration is to be given to techniques such as power limiting of heavy consumers, shedding of non-essential loads and temporary thrust reduction to maintain the availability of power.
+i) Power management system is to be capable of providing sufficient power for essential operations, and to prevent loads from starting while there is insufficient generator capacity.
+Facilities to disable the automatic functions: stop running generators, or to disconnect generator breakers, bus tie breakers, or thruster breakers are to be provided to allow manual operation by the DP operator when necessary.

+- ii) Consideration is to be given to techniques such as power limiting of heavy consumers, shedding of non-essential loads and temporary thrust reduction to maintain the availability of power.
 Total failure of the power management system is not to produce failure effects exceeding the worst case failure design intent and to be demonstrated through FMEA. - iii) Power management system is to be supplied with an uninterruptible power supply system (UPS). - iv) A failure in the power management system is to initiate an alarm in the DP control station.
-When the power management is disconnected, manual operation of the switchboard, as described in 4-8-3/5.5.4 of the Steel Vessel Rules, is to be provided. - Loss of an online generator is not to result in the sustained overloading of the generators remaining on line.
+When the power management is disconnected, manual operation of the switchboard, as described in 4-8-3/5.5.4 of the Marine Vessel Rules, is to be provided. - v) Loss of an online generator is not to result in the sustained overloading of the generators remaining on line.
 If sufficient power is not available, the power management system in conjunction with "controls" of consumers is to reduce system load in a coordinated fashion to restore power balance.
 The restoration of power balance may be accomplished by load reduction of specific consumers, load shedding and sectionalization of the electrical network. - vi) The power management control system is not allowed to remove the last online generator.
-The remove of the last online generator is to be determined by the DP operator. - vii) When the DP system is designed with a closed bus-tie configuration for DPS-2 or DPS-3, the power management system is to have protective measures implemented in order to provide the required integrity between the redundancy groups.
+The remove of the last online generator is to be determined by the DP operator. - vii) When the DP system is designed with a closed bus tie configuration for DPS-2 or DPS-3, the power management system is to have protective measures implemented in order to provide the required integrity between the redundancy groups.
 The power management system is also to be able to communicate with other alternate protection systems if applicable.
-Analysis of relevant failure modes are to be addressed in the FMEA. - viii) For DPS-3 notation, the power management system is to be arranged such that no single fault, including fire or flood in one compartment, will render the power management system inoperable.
+Analysis of relevant failure modes are to be addressed in the FMEA. - viii) For DPS-3 notation, the power management system is to be arranged such that no single fault, including fire or flood in one compartment, will render all the power management systems inoperable.